From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Introduction

-It is a pleasure to thanks David Witt-Nyström for illuminating discussions on the works \cite{witt,r-w3}, Julius Ross for inspiring discussions on the Yau-Tian-Donaldson conjecture for general Kähler classes and Jean-Pierre Demailly for the stimulating colaboration \cite{b-d}, which is one of the motivations for the current work.
+It is a pleasure to thanks David Witt-Nyström for illuminating discussions on the works \cite{witt,r-w3}, Julius Ross for inspiring discussions on the Yau-Tian-Donaldson conjecture for transcendantal Kähler classes, Jean-Pierre Demailly for the stimulating colaboration \cite{b-d}, which is one of the motivations for the current work and Chinh Lu and Yanir Rubinstein for helpful comments on the first preprint version of the present paper.
+This work was partly supported by grants from the European Research Council and Knut and Alice Wallenberg foundation.